CrashOverride85/zc95/docs/Build.md

 1 + 2 have CPL & BOM files as well as gerbers, and are aimed at JLCPCB SMT assembly service.

+For the pair of front panel PCBs, there are two options:
+1. Original version (v0.2): through hole LEDs, hand soldered (round) buttons with leads attaching to a smaller PCB

+  ![zc95 powered up]

+2. New version (v1.1), kindly contributed by rootuz: SMD LEDs with light pipes to front, (square) buttons mounted directly onto a larger PCB

+  ![fp v1.1]

+For either option, order a matching pair of "Front panel controls" and "Front panel" boards.

 ### PCBs

 #### 1. Main board